-DXA scan: A test that measures bone density.
+DXA (Dual-energy X-ray Absorptiometry) scan: A test that measures bone density and strength of bone.

-ED behaviors: A term used to describe habits that people develop when they have an eating disorder.
+ED behaviors: Habits that people develop when they have an eating disorder.
 Behaviors may include vomiting after meals, cutting food into very small pieces, counting calories, exercising obsessively, overeating, skipping meals or eating very small meals, etc.

-Electrolytes: nutrients (such as salts in your blood and body) that keep the heart and body working properly.
+Electrolytes: nutrients that keep the heart and body working properly.
 These include sodium, potassium, and chloride.

-Exchanges: A term used to describe servings of foods from different food groups.
+Exchanges: Servings of foods from different food groups.
 Some meal plans are based on the exchange system, meaning they are divided into main groups (protein, fat, starch/grain, beverage, dairy, fruit, and vegetable).

 Family-based treatment (FBT): A type of therapy that empowers parents to learn ways to get their child to eat.
 The therapist meets with the whole family to support the parents in feeding their child and the child in their efforts to recover.
 The goal of family-based treatment is weight restoration.
 This type of therapy is sometimes referred to as the “Maudsley” approach.

-Family therapy: A type of therapy that involves you and your family members meeting with a therapist together.
+Family therapy: A type of therapy that involves the patient and their family members meeting with a therapist together.
 It can be a helpful place to discuss family issues and tensions while a therapist or counselor is there to find a solution.

 Group therapy: A type of therapy where peers share experiences and stories with each other, and is usually led by a therapist or counselor.

-Meal plan: An eating plan that is designed by your registered dietitian.
-A meal plan gives recommendations about the amount and types of food you should eat to achieve or maintain a healthy weight.
+Meal plan: An eating plan that is designed by a registered dietitian.
+A meal plan gives recommendations about the amount and types of food a person should eat to achieve or maintain a healthy weight.

-OSFED: Other specified feeding or eating disorder, which is a combination of symptoms of eating disorders such as an intense fear of weight gain and a preoccupation with food (thinking about food or having food related thoughts most of the day) that does not meet the clinical diagnosis for anorexia nervosa, bulimia nervosa, or binge eating disorder.
+OSFED (Other specified feeding or eating disorder): A combination of symptoms of eating disorders such as an intense fear of weight gain and a preoccupation with food (thinking about food or having food related thoughts most of the day) that does not meet the clinical diagnosis for anorexia nervosa, bulimia nervosa, or binge eating disorder.

-Purging: Describes any behavior that someone with an eating disorder uses to “get rid of” calories.
-Purging behaviors include vomiting, taking laxatives, diet pills, or excessive exercise.
+Purging: Any behavior that someone with an eating disorder uses to “get rid of” calories.
+Purging behaviors include vomiting, taking laxatives, diet pills, or excessive/compulsive exercise.

 Safe foods: Foods that people with eating disorders can eat comfortably.
 Safe foods are often unprocessed, low-fat, or low-calorie foods, but can be different for every person.